giuliandecarlo/Vision/README.md

 * Roll the dice.
 * Generate a random number.
 * Shutdown the computer.
-* Provide information about battery (percentage and plugged/not-plugged)
+* Provide information about battery (percentage and plugged/not-plugged).
+* Translate one word from italian to english/spanish/german/french/chinese.